hubwriter/bookmarklets/README.md

 2. Go to the "Files changed" page.
 3. Click the bookmarklet on your toolbar.
 4. Click the appropriate link next to the file name.

+### JavaScript source

+The code above is created by putting the original JavaScript through the bookmarklet creator here: https://chriszarate.github.io/bookmarkleter/

+You can find the original JavaScript here: https://github.com/hubwriter/bookmarklets/blob/main/bookmarklet-pr-links.js